jonshiach/graphics-notes/_build/html/_sources/_pages/02_Textures.md

 :::

-Refresh your web browser, and you see something like the followin.
+Refresh your web browser, and you see something like the following.

 ```{figure} ../_images/02_mario_repeat.png
 :width: 500